Carrie-West/ResolveIt/README.md

 1. Decided to focus on 2-Player version, to be later redeveloped for larger multiplayer situations.
 2. Added Damage Spells.
 3. Added Stack Logic using the .append and .pop functions of Python lists.

+Week 3: (2 hours)

+1. Added Counterspell functionality (list del function)

+Week 4: (3 hours)

+1. Began implementing creatures as a class.

+Week 5: (3 hours)

+1. Creatures can now be kept as objects based on a base class.